awsdocs/aws-amplify-console-user-guide/doc_source/welcome.md

-# Welcome to AWS Amplify<a name="welcome"></a>
+# Welcome to AWS Amplify Hosting<a name="welcome"></a>

 AWS Amplify is a set of purpose\-built tools and features that enables frontend web and mobile developers to quickly and easily build full\-stack applications on AWS\.
 Amplify provides two services: Amplify Hosting and Amplify Studio\.
 Amplify Hosting provides a git\-based workflow for hosting full\-stack serverless web apps with continuous deployment\.
-Amplify Studio is a visual development environment that simplifies the creation of scalable, full\-stack web and mobile apps\.
-Use Studio to build your frontend UI with a set of ready\-to\-use UI components, create an app backend, and then connect the two together\.
+This user guide provides the information you need to get started with Amplify Hosting\.

-## Amplify features<a name="amplify-console-features"></a>
+## Amplify Hosting features<a name="amplify-console-features"></a>

-**Hosting**
-+ Amplify supports the common SPA frameworks, for example, React, Angular, Vue\.js, Ionic, and Ember, as well as static site generators like Gatsby, Eleventy, Hugo, VuePress, and Jekyll\.
++ Amplify Hosting supports the common SPA frameworks, for example, React, Angular, Vue\.js, Ionic, and Ember, as well as static site generators like Gatsby, Eleventy, Hugo, VuePress, and Jekyll\.
 + Manage production and staging environments for your frontend and backend by connecting new branches\.
 See, [feature branch deployments](multi-environments.md)\.
 + Connect your application to a custom domain\.
 See, [set up custom domains](custom-domains.md)\.
 + [Deploy and host SSR web apps](server-side-rendering-amplify.md) created using the Next\.js\. framework\.